 California Premises Liability Attorney Representing Victims in California

 Over time, pavement may develop cracks, gaps, or different heights, or it may expand or contract.
 In some cases, this is a result of age, while in other cases, it is due to soil or weather erosion or poor construction.
 However it develops, uneven pavement may present a hazard to passersby, visitors, pedestrians, and other people.
 If you suffer a trip and fall on damaged pavement, you may have serious injuries and need medical care.
 Injuries may range from twisted ankles to broken bones or even traumatic brain injuries.
-At Travis G. Black & Associates, our California personal injury lawyers represent accident victims who have been harmed on someone else’s property.
+At Travis G. Black, Inc., our California personal injury lawyers represent accident victims who have been harmed on someone else’s property.

 Take Legal Action Based on Injuries Caused by Uneven Pavement